City of Newberry Coronavirus Resource Page

 Below are helpful resource links for community members, businesses, and those willing to educate themselves about the effects of COVID-19.

-All person entering a grocery store or pharmacy in the City must wear a face covering while inside the establishment.
+All persons entering a grocery store or pharmacy in the City must wear a face covering while inside the establishment.
 The face covering shall simultaneously cover both the nostrils of the nose and mouth at a minimum.
 For the purposes of this Ordinance, the term grocery store shall mean an indoor or outdoor establishment that primarily sells food but may also sell other convenience and household goods.
 Grocery stores shall include but not be limited to Walmart, Food Lion, Dollar General, other dollar stores, farmers markets, and vegetable/fruit stands.
 The term does not include a convenience store or gas station which may sell food as an ancillary item.

 To view a full copy of the ordinance and it's additional details please call 803-321-1000.